For a home of your own: Use Pillar 3a for residential property

 Taxes incurred with a Pillar 3a withdrawal

-Upon payout, the capital withdrawn from the third pillar is taxed at a lower rate, separate from the rest of your income.
-All payouts that are made in the same year are counted as one, and in most cantons, this also includes those of spouses or registered partnerships.
+Upon payout, the capital withdrawn from Pillar 3a is taxed at a lower rate, separate from the rest of your income.
+All payouts that are made in the same year are counted as one, and in most cantons this also includes those of spouses or registered partnerships.
 There are large regional differences in the taxation of pension capital.
 In some cantons, the taxes are up to three times as high as in others.

-Throughout Switzerland, no repayments are possible after Pillar 3a funds are withdrawn, unlike with a second pillar withdrawal.
+Throughout Switzerland, no repayments are possible after Pillar 3a funds are withdrawn – unlike with a second pillar withdrawal.
 Each year, you can continue to deposit only the statutory maximum.
-In 2019, this amount is CHF 6,826.
-Employed persons who are not members of a pension fund may deposit 20 percent of their net earnings per year up to a maximum of CHF 34,128 (as of 2019).
+In 2023, this amount is CHF 7,056.
+Employed persons who are not members of a pension fund may deposit 20% of their net earnings per year up to a maximum of CHF 35,280 (as of 2023).
 The more money you take out of your private tied pension provision, the smaller the accrued assets will be for when you retire.

 Pledging Pillar 3a assets to increase debt capital

-With pledging, the third pillar capital is not paid out and is instead pledged to the bank for a mortgage.
+With pledging, Pillar 3a capital is not paid out and is instead pledged to the bank for a mortgage.
 This pledging allows for additional debt capital.
-Since the mortgage is larger, more debit interest is thus incurred, which the debtor can deduct for tax purposes.
+The bigger mortgage means more debit interest is incurred, which the debtor can deduct from taxes.

 With pledging, the Pillar 3a funds are not paid out directly and instead remain in the account or the safekeeping account.
 This means more capital is available in old age.
 The pledged retirement savings improve affordability for the borrower and are used as collateral for the lending bank.
 It is not touched unless the pledge is realized, in which case the bank can seize the funds from the pension provision.
 The realization of the pledge only takes effect if you are no longer able to make the interest payments on the mortgage.